 Students need to have at least a Cumulative Grade Point Average (CGPA) of 2.00 to be able to graduate from any department.
-If a student completes all the courses that he/she needs to take but does not succeed in reaching the required CGPA, he/she may be given an opportunity to take graduation make- ups in order to increase his/her CGPA.
+If a student completes all the courses that he/she needs to take but does not succeed in reaching the required CGPA, he/she may be given an opportunity to take graduation make-ups in order to increase his/her CGPA.
 Students can take up to three graduation make-ups.
-These exams need to be paid for separately and currently each graduation make-up costs 315 Euros.
-This price is subject to change every semester.
+These exams need to be paid for separately and the price is subject to change every semester.